Ethics of Research Involving Human Participants

 15.0 HUMAN GENETIC RESEARCH

 The ability to identify human genes and their mutations has profound social implications.
 Misunderstanding or misuse of the results of genetic testing has the potential to interfere with an individual's self-identity and sense of self-worth, and to stigmatize the entire group to which that individual belongs.
-Researchers and HIC shall exercise care in identifying risks to individuals and groups posed by genetic research.
+Researchers and the appropriate REB shall exercise care in identifying risks to individuals and groups posed by genetic research.

 The genetics researcher must seek free and informed consent from the individual and report results to that individual if the individual so desires.
 Where appropriate, free and informed consent must also involve the family and/or relevant social structures as far as practical and possible.
 Researchers retain the right not to perform the genetic analysis if the patient/participant does not want to know the result.

-The researcher and the HIC must ensure that the results of genetic testing and genetic counseling records are protected from access by third parties, unless free and informed consent is given by the participant.
+Normally, the researcher and the REB must ensure that the results of genetic testing and genetic counseling records are protected from access by third parties, unless free and informed consent is given by the participant.
 Family information in databanks shall be coded so as to remove the possibility of identification of subjects within the bank itself.

-Genetics researchers and the HIC must ensure that the research protocol makes provision for access to genetic counselling for the participants, where appropriate.
+Genetics researchers and the REB must ensure that the research protocol makes provision for access to genetic counselling for the participants, where appropriate.

 16.0 RESEARCH WITH HUMAN GAMETES, EMBRYOS OR FOETUSES